codeforkansascity/streetlights/README.md

 - UX and designers as we start to build a front end for different user groups **visualization**
 - Reporters/analysts to work on how to draw meaning from the data and add additional datasets **discovery**

-The Streetlights project meets every Monday for Hack Nights at Think Big Partners from 6-8 pm.
+The Streetlights project meets every Monday for Hack Nights at Plexpod Crossroads from 6-8 pm.

 Team uses Waffle.io for project management
-Project communication on the #streetlights Slack channel If you are interested, reach out to Katherine Hambrick at khambrick@kcdigitaldrive.org or join our slack.
+Project communication on the #streetlights Slack channel If you are interested, reach out to Katherine Hambrick at adeacon@kcdigitaldrive.org or join our slack.

 **Developer Notes**